How can we help you?

 Do I need to set up a company in China?

 Not all types of businesses necessarily require the establishment of a legal entity in mainland China.
-In some occasions, distribution agreements or a simple representative office may be sufficient.

 Many foreign investors may also choose to register a company in Hong Kong SAR as an entry point to mainland China.
 The advantages include: less market entry restrictions, the use of English as official language in contracts and business, internationally-renowned litigation and arbitration mechanisms, less constraints in terms of movement of capital and people, as well as generally easier access to capital.
+Official guidelines (in English) on how to register a company in Hong Kong were produced by the local government and can be accessed at this link.